carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 ~~~
 {: .output}

-You can obtain a list of the spots for each genome by using the module write.
+You can obtain a file with the list of the spots for each genome by using the module write.

 ~~~
 $ ppanggolin write -p pangenome.h5 --spots --output spots
 ~~~
 {: .language-bash}
 ~~~
+...
 2023-03-27 13:11:53 readBinaries.py:l320 INFO   Reading the RGP...
 100%|██████████████████████████████████████████████████████████████████████████████| 1848/1848 [00:00<00:00, 496959.27gene/s]
 2023-03-27 13:11:53 readBinaries.py:l326 INFO   Reading the spots...